 The green leaves grow upward in clusters from thick, fleshy root stalks at the base.

 The small globular flowers with a violet-brown color (in a perianth) grow at soil level.

 Lighting and Temperature

-In The Landscape: Does best when shaded from direct sun.
-The cast iron plant handles temperature extremes from 45 to 85 degrees very well, and temperatures do not seem to affect plant growth.
+In The Landscape: It is recommended for USDA Hardiness Zones 7 through 11.
+Does best when shaded from direct sun.
+The cast iron plant handles temperature extremes from 45° to 85° degrees Fahrenheit very well, and temperatures do not seem to affect plant growth.

 As a House Plant: Bright light from a north window is best.
 If growing under artificial light, the plant will do well with 150-foot candles.